Lincoln Continental: Chassis

 Shared with the LTD and Marquis, the Continental was equipped with coil springs at all four corners.
 From 1970 to 1974, the Continental was fitted with front disc and rear drum brakes; from 1975 to 1979, four-wheel disc brakes were available.

-The 460 cubic-inch V8 returned as the standard engine, becoming available from 1970 to 1977; from 1970 to 1972, the 460 remained exclusive to Lincoln.
+The 460 cubic-inch V8 returned as the standard engine, and was available from 1970 to 1977; from 1970 to 1972, the 460 remained exclusive to Lincoln.
 In an effort to increase fuel economy and comply with emissions standards, Lincoln added a 400 cubic-inch V8 for California for 1977, with the 460 remaining available in 49 states.
 For 1978, the 400 became standard (with the 460 as an option), with the 460 discontinued for 1979.
 Both engines were paired with the Ford C6 3-speed automatic transmission.

 Body

 In a major departure from its fourth-generation predecessor, the 1970 Lincoln Continental's Marquis-based frame forced the sedan to abandon "suicide doors" for conventional front-hinged doors.
 As with its predecessor and the Mercury Marquis, the Lincoln Continental was offered as a two-door hardtop and as a four-door "pillared hardtop" sedan (B-pillar with frameless door glass).
 Unlike Ford or Mercury, no Lincoln two-door convertible was introduced.

 Shared with the Mark series, the fifth-generation Continental was equipped with vacuum-operated hidden headlamps; as a fail-safe, the headlamp doors were designed to open in the event of failure (a dashboard indicator light indicated their status).